Probate Court Appointments

 The Probate Fiduciary Panel is a list of attorneys available for Court appointment to serve as fiduciaries, counsel, guardian, guardian ad litem or visitors in estate proceedings, guardianship of the estates of minors proceedings, and intervention proceedings for incapacitated adults.

 On September 14, 2015, the Chief Judge of the Superior Court for the District of Columbia issued Administrative Order 15-18, Re-establishing the Probate Fiduciary Panel.
 On April 20, 2017, the Chief Judge issued Administrative Order 17-08 providing a regular and ongoing process for supplementing the Probate Fiduciary Panel and Administrative Order 17-09, Re-establishing the Probate Panel Implementation Committee.
-An Application Form has been issued and upon completion should be emailed to probateapplicant [at] dcsc.gov
+An application form has been issued, and upon completion should be emailed to probateapplicant [at] dcsc.gov (probateapplicant[at]dcsc[dot]gov).

-For the current list of attorneys who serve on the Probate Fiduciary Panel, click here.
+See the current list of attorneys who serve on the Probate Fiduciary Panel.
 This list is maintained by the Presiding Judge of the Probate Division.
-Contact information for attorneys may be obtained from the DC Bar.
+You can request contact information for attorneys from the DC Bar.

 Attorneys who serve on the Probate Fiduciary Panel are required to submit a verifiable statement by December 1st of each year demonstrating that the attorney has taken six (6) credit hours of courses during the calendar year.
 The types of courses that are acceptable to meet this continuing educational requirement are discussed in the Open Letter to Participants.
 The verified statement is to be submitted to the Presiding Judge of the Probate Division (not to the Office of the Register of Wills).